Dr. Ashley Rieger, ND (she/her)

 While attending NUNM, Dr. Ashley received her certification from the New England School of Homeopathy (NESH).
 She also holds a certificate in Myofascial Release and Visceral Manipulation from Moving Mountain Institute.
 Prior to medical school, Dr. Ashley completed a 3-month residential native medicinal plant internship with United Plant Savers in Ohio and a 10-month herbal and botanical internship with clinical herbalist Elise Krohn.

 Dr. Ashley also had the distinct honor to study with herbalist and environmental activist Cascade Anderson-Geller in Portland, Oregon prior to her passing.
-Other herbalists who Dr. Ashley has also had the privilege of studying with include, but are not limited to, Dr. Deborah Frances, Dr. Jillian Stansbury, Paul Bergner, Scott Kloss, Gradey Proctor, and Dr. Glen Nagel.
+Other herbalists who Dr. Ashley has also had the privilege of studying with, include, but not limited to, Dr. Deborah Frances, Dr. Jillian Stansbury, Paul Bergner, Scott Kloss, Gradey Proctor, and Dr. Glen Nagel.

-Sarah Olson, Production Manager & Class Coordinator
+Sarah Olson, Production Manager & Event Coordinator

 Born and raised in southeast Wisconsin, Sarah wasted no time in packing up her bags and migrating to the west coast just before her 21st birthday.
 With an Associate Degree in Electronics in one hand and a snowboard in the other, she spent the first few years enjoying life as a ski bum.
 Coping with digestive issues and frustrated with the lack of affordable healthcare, she sought ways to support her health with "alternative" methods, which eventually became the welcome mat onto her path of herbalism.
 Diet and supplements quickly became teas and tinctures as she cultivated her knowledge of the green realm.
 Thirsty for more, she decided to pack up her bags once more and moved to the woods of Maine to formally study herbalism at Greenwood Herbals.
 After her apprenticeship, she traveled around the U.S. and Ecuador studying region specific medicines in different climates while her understanding of the interconnectedness between plants and people began blossoming.
 Shortly after Covid shut the world down and made traveling difficult, Sarah returned to where she considered home in Bend, Oregon.
 She found herself an opportunity to continue working with herbs at The Peoples Apothecary in December of 2021 and has been an integral part of the company since then.
 These days when she’s not formulating tinctures or creating a new tea, you’ll probably find her in the woods, foraging and feasting, helping to find ways to bring people, plants and medicine into balance to make the world a more mindful and connected place.